ARS-SWRC/agwa/README.md

-# agwa_temporary
+# agwa-pro
-Temporary repository for commits of AGWA toolbox and code (ArcPy/Python) until branching strategy is established.
+Repository for development of ArcGIS Pro version of AGWA toolbox and code (ArcPy/Python).